 |A friend called this a Rudbeckia entropy a few weeks ago illustrating orderly to disorderly.|

 |Eryngium is always the first plant to feel the warm rays of the sun in my winter back garden.
 It should come with a health and safety warning – Beware of sharp edges!|

-I'm never quick to cut down stems in the autumn.
-Hibernating insects will appreciate a hollow flower stem to keep warm in.
-While hungry birds will always enjoy a few seeds when the ground is covered in snow or heavy frost.
+I’m never quick to cut down stems in the autumn.
+Consequently hibernating insects will appreciate a hollow flower stem to keep warm in.
+While hungry birds feast on the seed heads.
+Especially on cold winter days.

 What are your favourite seed heads or fading flowers in the garden?

 You can view more of my Perthshire Autumn images “The Spirit of Autumn” in the December issue of Fotodigital (click here to view online).